SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 #### *rFactor 2*

 No special setup required for *rFactor 2*, since this simulation has an integrated interface to control the pitstop settings externally.

+#### *iRacing*

+No special setup required for *iRacing*, since this simulation has an integrated interface to control the pitstop settings externally.

 #### *RaceRoom Racing Experience*